b08x/memexrag/README.md

 ## 🧠 Project Vision

 **Memex-RAG** is a Ruby-based intelligent diagnostic system that combines Retrieval-Augmented Generation (RAG) with Vannevar Bush's visionary Memex concept to revolutionize IT support.
-By fusing semantic retrieval with associative memory trails, we create a system that doesn't just find relevant documents—it understands the hidden connections between incidents, following paths of associated knowledge much like the human mind.
+By fusing semantic retrieval with associative memory trails, we create a system that understands hidden connections between incidents, mirroring human cognitive patterns.

 > "Wholly new forms of encyclopedias will appear, ready made with a mesh of associative trails..."
 > — *Vannevar Bush, "As We May Think"*